-In the 2017-2018 academic year, 134 schools offered some type of animal science program.
+In 2018-2019, 136 schools offered a animal science program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||50||0|

 Is a Degree in Animal Science Worth It?

 The median salary for a animal science grad is $67,690 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 70% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $555,800 after 20 years!